marq24/ha-senec-v3/README.md

 - Added User accessible configuration option
 - Added configurable _update interval_ for the sensor data (I use _5_ seconds, without any issue)
 - Reading DeviceID, DeviceType, BatteryType & Version information

+- Additional Sensors:
-- Added three additional sensors for each MPP1, MPP2, MPP3 [potential (V), current (A) & power (W)]
+  - For each MPP1, MPP2, MPP3 [potential (V), current (A) & power (W)]
-- Added a switch to manually load the battery [state: 'MAN.
-SAFETY CHARGE' & 'SAFETY CHARGE READY'] (obviously this will use additional power from grid when your PV inverters will not provide enough power)

-  _This might sound very foolish - but if you are not subscribed to the (IMHO total overpriced) SENEC-Cloud electricity tariff __and__ you have been smart and signed up for a dynamic price model (based on the current stock price) then loading your battery when the price is the lowest during the day might become a smart move (and also disallow battery usage while the price is average).
-Specially during the winter!_
+  - For your EnFluRi-Net (Freq, potential, current, power)
+  - For your EnFluRi-Usage (Freq, potential, current, power) [disabled by default]

   - Added BatteryCell Details [mainly disabled by default]
     - Module [A-D]: Current/Voltage/State of Charge (SoC)/State of Health (SoH)/Cycles
     - Cell temperature [1-6] per module [A-D]
     - Voltage per cell [1-14] per module [A-D]

   - Added Wallbox Details  [disabled by default]

   - If you connect the internal Inverter [in the case of the Duo there are even two (LV & HV)] to your LAN (see [details below](#inv-lnk)), then you can add these additional instances and directly access the data from the DC-AC converters

+- Added Switch(es):
+  - Added a switch to manually load the battery [state: 'MAN.
+SAFETY CHARGE' & 'SAFETY CHARGE READY'] (obviously this will use additional power from grid when your PV inverters will not provide enough power)

+    _This switche might sound very foolish - but if you are not subscribed to the (IMHO total overpriced) SENEC-Cloud electricity tariff __and__ you have been smart and signed up for a dynamic price model (based on the current stock price) then loading your battery when the price is the lowest during the day might become a smart move (and also disallow battery usage while the price is average).
+Specially during the winter!_

+  - EXPERIMENTAL: Added a switch to enable 'storage mode' [state: LITHIUM SAFE MODE DONE'] [disabled by default]

+    The functionality of this switch is currently __not known__ - IMHO this will disable the functionality of the PV!
+    __Please Note, that once enabled and then disable again the system will go into the 'INSULATION TEST' mode__ for a short while (before returning to normal operation)

 - Modified _battery_charge_power_ & _battery_discharge_power_ so that they will only return data >0 when the system
   state is matching the corresponding CHARGE or DISCHARGE state (including state variants)

 - Integrated variant of _pysenec_ python lib (almost every modification of this Home Assistant integration requires also an adjustment in the lib) - yes of course it would be possible to release also a lib derivative - but right now I am just a python beginner, and __I am lazy!__

-- Added German "translation"
+- Added German Setup/GUI "translation" (not for the sensor's yet)

 ## Installation